 Unfold the rear edge of the cardboard base tray.
-Open the grill door and right-hand oven door so that you can get a good grip on the bottom of the fascia panel as you move the oven (Fig. 9.6).
+Open the oven doors so that you can get a good grip on the bottom of the fascia panel as you move the oven (Fig. 10-6).

 Carefully push the cooker backwards off the base tray.
 Remove the base tray.